steviegt6/fnb/README.md

 ## Frontends

 - fnb provides its own CLI frontend included in the distributed binary,
-- fnb is integrated into [my fork of ILSpy](https://github.com/steviegt6/ILSpy), which allows once to drag-n-drop `.tmod` archives directly into ILSpy.
+- fnb is integrated into [my fork of ILSpy](https://github.com/steviegt6/ILSpy), which allows one to drag-n-drop `.tmod` archives directly into ILSpy.